Coffee stamp: Former French colonies in Africa

 Stamps issued with the same design in Equatorial Africa, West Africa and Madagascar, which were French territories, also feature a flowering coffee tree branch.

 Cameroon

-Coffee was also a major export in Cameroon, along with cocoa and bananas.
-Two sets of stamps issued in 1954, one showing a man carrying a basket of harvested bananas on his head and the other showing a half-naked woman harvesting coffee.
+Coffee is also a major export in Cameroon, along with cocoa and bananas.
+Two sets of stamps were issued in 1954, one showing a man carrying a basket of harvested bananas on his head and the other showing a half-naked woman harvesting coffee.

 Five stamps were issued in 1973 to promote agriculture and forestry, each featuring cotton, cocoa, wood, coffee and tea.
 The coffee stamps are beautifully colored with dark green leaves, pure white flowers and red-red fruits.

 Ivory Coast

 Ivory Coast is a major coffee producer, and coffee is depicted on seven stamps with the same design and different denominations issued between 1936 and 1944, and on a commemorative stamp issued in 1970 for the 10th anniversary of independence.

 Other Africa

 The French overseas department Réunion Island in the Indian Ocean produces very little coffee, but coffee tree branches, leaves and berries are designed on a stamp issued in 1947.

 An unusual design is a stamp issued by the Republic of Congo in 1991, depicting coffee pests as an awareness campaign for pest control.

 Mozambique, Uganda, Tanzania and Gabon are also known to issue coffee stamps.